Staff dressed in their national costumes celebrate their diversity in a 'Parade of Nations' in the General Assembly hall. UN Photo/Devra Berkowitz

-Ten simple things YOU can do to celebrate the World Day for Cultural Diversity for Dialogue and Development on May 21, 2012
+Ten simple things YOU can do to celebrate the Day

 - Visit an art exhibit or a museum dedicated to other cultures.

 - Invite a family or people in the neighborhood from another culture or religion to share a meal with you and exchange views on life.

 - Rent a movie or read a book from another country or religion than your own.